padmaraj85/python-vendoring/README.md

 docker container exec -it compose_tyk_build_1 /root/plugin/build.sh
 ```

-### Copy the bundle.zip to local directory
+### Download the zip file

-- You may change build.sh file according to you plugin (.json and py file)
+- In this repo, as an example auth.zip bundle will be created.
+You may change it by modifying the contents of build.sh

-- In this example we create two bunldes auth.zip and register.zip
+- Change the .json and .py files according to your needs.

--- bundle will be created insdie /root/plugin folder of compose_tyk_build_1 container.
+- bundle will be created insdie /root/plugin folder of compose_tyk_build_1 container.
 User below command to copy it to you local machine.

-docker cp compose_tyk_build_1:/root/plugin/bundle.zip ~/<your folder>
+docker cp compose_tyk_build_1:/root/plugin/auth.zip ~/<your-local-folder>